Enzo Ferrari Museum, Modena

 While the exhibition in the new gallery is mainly focused on Ferrari’s cars, that in the old building, which was also Enzo Ferrari’s birthplace, is devoted to the company founder’s personal history.

-The exhibition is housed in three small rooms and a large hall, where the first Ferrari’s family workshop was once located.
-The main exhibit is a large installation, consisting of many white ribs, where objects, videos and Ferrari’s memorabilia are shown.
+The exhibition is housed in three small rooms and a large hall, where the first Ferrari family workshop was once located.
+The main exhibit is a large installation, consisting of many white ribs, where objects, videos, and Ferrari memorabilia are shown.

-Two views of the gallery located in the original workshop of the Enzo Ferrari family.
+Two views of the exhibition installed in the original workshop of the Enzo Ferrari family.

-The new exhibition presenting some of the most iconic Ferrari’s engines in the Enzo Ferrari house.
+The new exhibition presents some of the most iconic Ferrari engines in the Enzo Ferrari house.
 Image courtesy of Ferrari S.p.A.

 If not differently reported, all photographs © Riccardo Bianchini / Inexhibit